 Obviously, the less of your hard-earned cash dissolved through an international transfer, the better.
 Look to banks and agencies, seeking the best exchange rate (and fixed exchange rates if you are transferring money regularly), free bank transfers and security.
 A firm regulated and authorised by the FSA is ideal.
-TNT Forex offer a safe, economical and speedy way to get your money home.
+TNT offers a quick, cheap and safe service called TNT Forex.

 You can claim back your income tax when returning home if you are leaving part way through a tax year, as you may not have received your full tax-free allowance.
-Claim your tax rebate through HM Revenue and Customs or a reputable agency as soon as you receive your P45 from your employer.
-We’ve helped loads of people claim their tax back – find out more here.
+Claim your tax rebate through HM Revenue and Customs or a reputable company as soon as you receive your P45 from your employer.
+We’ve helped loads of people claim their tax back – click here to find out more.

 Image credit: Thinkstock